isomerpages/imsilver/_get-one-on-one-assistance/1-virtual-digital-clinics.md

 For more information, please contact 6377 3800.
 Click <a href="https://imsilver.imda.gov.sg/stay-healthy-go-digital/" target="_blank">here</a> to return to the Stay Healthy, Go Digital page.

-*Selected Virtual Digital Clinic sessions are held on Saturday instead of Friday.
+*Selected Virtual Digital Clinic sessions will be held on Saturday instead of Friday.